visualia/visualia/docs/installation.md

 app.use(Visualia);
 ```

-Now in Vue templates you can use Visualia components and utilities:
+Now in Vue templates, you can use Visualia components and utilities:

 ```vue
 <!-- /src/App.vue -->